FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes

--   `actionType=APPEND_STRICT` means that the request only succeed all entities / attributes are new.
+-   `actionType=append_strict` means that the request only succeeds if all entities / attributes are new.
 -   The `entities` attribute holds an array of entities we wish to create.

-Subsequent request using the same data with the `actionType=APPEND_STRICT` batch operation will result in an error response.
+Subsequent requests using the same data with the `actionType=append_strict` batch operation will result in an error response.

 ### Batch Create/Overwrite New Data Entities

-This example uses the convenience batch processing endpoint to adds or amend two **Product** entities and one attribute (`offerPrice`) to the context.
+This example uses the convenience batch processing endpoint to add or amend two **Product** entities and one attribute (`offerPrice`) to the context.

--   if the entities already exist - the request will update the attributes of an entity.
+-   if an entity already exists, the request will update that entity's attributes.
--   if the entities do not exist, a new entity will be created.
+-   if an entity does not exist, a new entity will be created.

 #### 6 Request: